by Andrea M. Darcy

 Know your child is exceptional?
 But others can’t see it because of a learning difference?
-Or conversely, is your child marked out as gifted, but you worry they are struggling in ways that are hidden by their gifts?
+Or does your gifted child struggle in ways hidden by their talents?
 It’s time to learn about 2e kids.

 Twice exceptional children, or ‘2e kids’, are outside the norm in two areas for their age range.
 They are on one hand gifted, but on the other hand have a learning or developmental challenge to deal with.